 So in a perfect world you might have 5+ different TOFU offers discussing all different aspects of your product/industry, and in a range of formats – video, text, and infographic.
 Then one or two MOFU, and one BOFU offer.

-As you can see, offering your website visitors something to opt-in for that doesn’t involve a sales conversation is a great way to increase your inbound lead generation.
+As you can see, offering your website visitors something to opt-in for that doesn’t involve a sales conversation is a fast and effective way to increase the quantity of inbound leads, while making it quicker and easier to progress those leads along the buyer journey.

 What’s YOUR biggest challenge when it comes to creating gated content offers?
 Let me know in the comments section below.
 And don’t forget to check out our content offers to stay in touch (and see how we nurture email leads after sign up).